120+ Sensational School Spirit Week Ideas, Activities, and Themes

 Beaded bracelets in school colors with beads spelling out school mascots (Spirit Week Ideas)

-@kacocloset/Spirit Bracelets via Instagram
+@kacocloset via Instagram

 Make or buy school spirit bracelets and give one to every student.
-This can be a fun craft project for elementary school classrooms—there are tons of terrific beaded and woven designs out there to try.
+This can be a fun craft project for middle school classrooms—there are tons of terrific beaded and woven designs out there to try.

 Hobby Day

-Give students a chance to learn a new hobby!
+Give students a chance to learn a new hobby.
 Ask for staff or parent volunteers to lead sessions on their favorite hobby, and let students sign up for the ones that interest them.

 Sidewalk Chalk Display